Explore Our Therapeutic and Consultative Services

 • adjusting to change or loss

-It can also support neurodivergent children (such as those with ADHD or autism) in ways that respect their individuality and strengths.
+It also supports neurodivergent children (such as those with ADHD or autism) in ways that respect their individuality and strengths.

 Therapy focuses on understanding your child’s experiences and helping them build coping skills, not on labeling them.

-• You can reach us anytime via our contact page or email at hello@solarichildpsychology.com.
-We aim to respond quickly—usually within one to two business days.
+You can reach us anytime at hello@solarichildpsychology.com.
+We aim to respond quickly, usually within one to two business days.